Easy Read Information

 The Hospital Doctor

-Usually the doctors who have been treating the patient will issue the MCCD.
-Occasionally the doctor may have to discuss the cause of death with the Coroner, which may result in a slight delay in the issuing of the certificate.
+Doctors who have been treating the patient will issue the MCCD after discussion with the Medical Examiner.
+Occasionally, the doctor may have to discuss the cause of death with the Coroner, which may result in a slight delay in the issuing of the certificate.

 The General Practitioner

-In certain situations the patient's General Practitioner (GP) will issue the MCCD, which will need to be collected from their surgery.
+In certain situations the patient's General Practitioner (GP) will issue the MCCD, and you will need to contact their surgery regarding the paperwork.
 This only happens after a death has been discussed with the Coroner and when there are no hospital doctors available to sign a certificate.

 If the death has been referred to the Coroner, because the doctor cannot issue a MCCD or the death meets the criteria to discuss the death with the Coroner, then the death can not be registered until the Coroner's Office has conducted their enquiries and the Register Office has received authority from the Coroner to do so.
 The Coroner will take on the responsibility for the issuing of the certificate.
 A Coroner's officer will contact the nominated next of kin or appropriate person to advise them regarding the procedures.